 From 2012 to 2018, he was a tenured lecturer of area studies and international relations at Leiden University in the Netherlands.
 At Leiden he taught numerous classes on the foreign policy and domestic politics of Japan, the politics of East Asia, comparative politics, and the relationship between politics and culture.
 He designed and implemented a successful specialization on culture and politics for Leiden’s graduate program in International Relations.
 During his time as a university academic he also delivered training, induction and briefing sessions for Dutch and international diplomats in the Hague and in Japan.

 Bryce is regularly quoted in the media.
-His work and views on political issues in Asia and Australasia have appeared in such outlets as BusinessWeek, Der Spiegel, Financial Times and the Washington Times, as well as on BBC News and CSPAN and in such Japanese outlets as the Daily Yomiuri, NHK and the Sankei Shimbun.
+His work and views on political issues in Asia and Australasia have appeared in such outlets as BusinessWeek, Der Spiegel, Financial Times, de Volkskrant and the Washington Times, as well as on ABC (Australia), SBS, BBC News and CSPAN and in such Japanese outlets as the Daily Yomiuri, NHK and the Sankei Shimbun.
 In February 2015, the Tokyo bureau chief of the New York Times named him as one of 10 “influential and reliable intellectuals” outside Washington that could help foster better ties between Japan and the then Obama Administration.

-Bryce’s academic publications to date focus on constitutional issues and defence policy, political marketing and national identity in Japan, and he is the politics editor for the academic journal Japan Studies.
+Bryce’s academic publications to date focus on constitutional issues and defence policy, political marketing and national identity in Japan.
 While at the Wilson Center, he also edited and contributed to several of the centre’s multi-author publications on East Asian politics and foreign policy.